 - I'm leading a group of eight participants at a recent AIM workshop on a project to write down higher genus analogues of the Legendre curve and prove results similar to those in my papers 2014a and 2014c.
 We're nearing completion of a long paper (roughly 120 pages) explaining the results.

 - In Arithmetic of Jacobians in Artin-Schreier extensions, Rachel Pries and I study Artin-Schreier analogues of results proven in the Kummer tower in my article 2007b, Lisa Berger's thesis, and 2013a.

 I have projects for students at several levels.
-Here is an undergraduate research project (which is not as scary as it might seem at first ...).
-I'd be happy to talk with graduate students about projects in number theory and algebraic geometry ranging from a quick MS with good prospects for a paper to more substantial PhD projects.
+This undergraduate research project (which is not as scary as it might seem at first ...) was atttacked by several students, including Sam Kim, with excellent results.
+It is no longer relevant, but the description gives an idea of one area where I have other projects.
+I'd also be happy to talk with graduate students about projects in number theory and algebraic geometry ranging from a quick MS with good prospects for a paper to more substantial PhD projects.